RoyZhenLongLim/SQA_Undergraduate_Research_Scholarship/README.md

 derivatives may take over time (i.e. the price vs time of a derivative) and just assumed that they can be generated.

 Future research ideas:
-- How quantum algorithm can be modified to price options?
-- Optimization problems (linked to portfolio optimization)
-- Estimating the Greeks and Economic Capital Requirements

 Here are applications in Finance include:
 - Pricing Path-Independent Options (e.g. European Call and Put Option)